 - The Ultimate Warrior's real name was James Hellwig.
-However, he legally changed his name to Warrior to cash off the name's fame and legacy.
+However, he legally changed his name to "Warrior" to cash off the name's fame and legacy.

-- It was also so that he could keep the identity he was best known as, since the WWE owned the Ultimate Warrior name.
-Considering what happened with the likes of the Dudleys when they left the WWE & were forced to drop the names they had become known by throughout the industry, he's been Vindicated by History.
+- It was also so that he could keep the identity he was best known as, since WWE owned the Ultimate Warrior name (hence why Hellwig's new name is just "Warrior" as opposed to "Ultimate Warrior").
+Considering what happened with the likes of the Dudleys when they left WWE and were forced to drop the names they had become known by throughout the industry, he's been Vindicated by History.

 - Bob & Ray's sketch where Bob interviews Mr. G.L.
 Hummerbeck who is running as a write in candidate for President Of The United States.

-Hummerbeck: "It's not "Mister" G.L.
+Hummerbeck: It's not "Mister" G.L.
 Hummerbeck, it's "The Right Honorable" G.L.
-Hummerbeck."
+Hummerbeck.

-Bob: "Oh, you're assuming the full title of presidency already.
+Bob: Oh, you're assuming the full title of presidency already.

-Hummerbeck: "No, no, that's my first name.
-"Right Honorable."...
-I'm part Winabago Indian, and when a child is born they give it a name after the first thing it sees right after it is born.
-And in my case it was the Chief Justice of the Supreme Court, the Right Honorable Charles Evans Hughes."
+Hummerbeck: No, no, that's my first name.
+"Right Honorable"...
+I'm part Winnebago Indian, and when a child is born they give it a name after the first thing it sees right after it is born.
+And in my case it was the Chief Justice of the Supreme Court, the Right Honorable Charles Evans Hughes.

-Bob: "That's a very interesting story."
+Bob: That's a very interesting story.

-Hummelbeck: "I think it'd be a more interesting story if I knew what the Chief Justice of the Supreme Court was doing on the reservation in our tent on the day I was born, but nobody seems to remember that.
+Hummelbeck: I think it'd be a more interesting story if I knew what the Chief Justice of the Supreme Court was doing on the reservation in our tent on the day I was born, but nobody seems to remember that.